henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 My student room with a computer on the floor, a "full tower", and some other important equipment.
 {{</post-image>}}

-I found this image of my student room, probably from 2002 when I was moving in.
+I found this photo of my student room, probably from 2002 when I was moving in.
 It reveals a bunch of important equipment at the time:

 * Two purchased versions of [Suse Linux][1] (I remember that was my entry drug to Linux)
 * A bunch of computer related books, of which I can read "C++" on one of them